 Having said that, in recent years, screenwriters have taken on board their viewing public want a full love/hate relationship with the baddies.
 We are beginning to see more characterful villains emerge from the Marvel Comics stable, complete with back-stories and believable motivation.

-13 Steps to Evil - How to Craft a Superbad Villain
+13 Steps to Evil: How to Craft Superbad Villains

 Anyway, I asked Sacha a few questions about creating believable baddies and this is what she had to say (no point me writing it all when I can get someone else to do the hard work, eh?
 Not stupid, me… Muhwahah!):